What is a risk-based divestment?

 Divestment is a last resort

 Risk-based divestments may also be made as part of our role as a long-term owner and are a last resort in our work on active ownership.
-Divesting from a company will not necessarily affect how it addresses ESG risks, so we always try first to steer it in a sustainable and profitable direction through active ownership – dialogue and voting.
+Divesting from a company will not necessarily affect how it addresses governance and sustainability risks, so we always try first to steer it in a sustainable and profitable direction through active ownership – dialogue and voting.
 If this work does not make any progress, we may then decide to divest.

-Risk-based divestments in 2023
+Risk-based divestments in 2024

 Impact on the fund’s equity returns

 We measure the impact of our investment decisions, including risk based divestments, on our returns.
-The impact on the equity portfolio from the risk-based divestments was 0.07 percentage point in 2023.
+The impact on the equity portfolio from the risk-based divestments was 0.05 percentage point in 2024.

 Insights into our company investments